 η

-0 and
+0 andη

-&#; are the zero shear and infinite shear viscosity,
+are the zero shear and infinite shear viscosity,λ

-is the relaxation time,
+is the relaxation time,n

-is power law index and
+is power law index andα

 describes the transition region width.
 It was also reported that the infinite shear viscosity is very difficult to observe experimentally because the shear rate required for detecting it is very high and outside the normal measurement range.
 In this study, we could not capture the infinite shear viscosity for both samples.
-To obtain a more accurate curve fitting,
+To obtain a more accurate curve fitting,η

-Aside from the processing temperature, the shearing force provided by the extruder contributes to the extrusion and deformation of the polymer.
+was set to zero.Aside from the processing temperature, the shearing force provided by the extruder contributes to the extrusion and deformation of the polymer.
 Therefore, a better understanding of the relationship between the shearing force and polymeric deformation is the key to guide robust screw design and the melt granulation process.
-Considerable efforts were devoted to establishing the structure&#;processing relationship via a rheological frequency sweep.
+Considerable efforts were devoted to establishing the structureprocessing relationship via a rheological frequency sweep.
 Measurements of the complex viscosity at various frequencies at a single temperature can show if increasing the shear rate inside the extruder, either by increasing the screw speed or changing the screw configuration, is likely to improve the melt granulation.
 In this study, frequency sweeps within the linear viscoelastic region are conducted at low strains (<0.05) across an applied frequency range of 0.1 to 600 rad/s at different temperatures.
 Subsequently, the frequency sweeps are shifted into one master curve at the reference temperature of 140 °C by means of time-temperature superposition (TTS).
 Finally, the resulting complex viscosity profile from the master curve was fitted to the Carreau-Yasuda equation, which has a mathematic equation:whereandare the zero shear and infinite shear viscosity,is the relaxation time,is power law index anddescribes the transition region width.
 It was also reported that the infinite shear viscosity is very difficult to observe experimentally because the shear rate required for detecting it is very high and outside the normal measurement range.
 In this study, we could not capture the infinite shear viscosity for both samples.
 To obtain a more accurate curve fitting,was set to zero.

-Figure 6 displays the complex viscosity&#;frequency data of HPMC HME 4M and HPC GXF in one master curve at the reference temperature of 140 °C. As shown in the figure, the TTS enables us to cover the rheological property of interest at 140 °C over a relatively broad frequency (time) range (~16 orders), which typically is not feasible when utilizing a single-frequency sweep because of the extremely long experimentation times and increased risk of sample degradation.
+Figure 6 displays the complex viscosityfrequency data of HPMC HME 4M and HPC GXF in one master curve at the reference temperature of 140 °C. As shown in the figure, the TTS enables us to cover the rheological property of interest at 140 °C over a relatively broad frequency (time) range (~16 orders), which typically is not feasible when utilizing a single-frequency sweep because of the extremely long experimentation times and increased risk of sample degradation.
 Complex viscosity is one of the most important rheological properties that describes the processability of a material and can be directly correlated with molecular structure.
 In this study, both polymers show a typical shear-thinning behavior of polymeric melt, thus their complex viscosities display a strong dependence on the shear rate.
 Interestingly, both polymers show similar zero-shear viscosity due to their comparable molecular weights.
 Dependent on the substitution chemistry differences, however, the complex viscosity of HPC displays a stronger sensitivity to shear rate than HPMC does, manifested by a more pronounced shear thinning performance.
-In addition, other rheological properties, including relaxation time, the width of the transition region and power law index, have also changed correspondingly.
+In addition, other rheological properties, including relaxation time, the width of the transition region and power law index, have also changed correspondingly.As a result, the master curves exhibited in Figure 6 are in good agreement with the modified Carreau-Yasuda model and the parameters fitting is conducted with sufficient accuracy.
+All obtained model parameters are summarized in Table 5 .
+In this manner, the rheological properties of HPMC HME 4M and HPC GXF, including the first Newtonian plateau, transition region, and shear thinning region, can be described, and compared quantitatively.
+Based on the fitting relaxation time, HPC shows one order less relaxation time than HPMC, indicating that it is more plastic and more easily deformed than HPMC under this temperature, making it a better melt granulation binder.

 We retain bettering and perfecting our goods and service.
 At the same time, we perform actively to do research and enhancement for HPMC vs hpc, All the opinions and suggestions will be greatly appreciated!
 The good cooperation could improve both of us into better development!